Tirth9978/version-control-system/README.md

 | File system operations    | Filesystem library (iterator) |
 | Commit/message storage    | String                        |

-And we have used the object oriented programming (OOPs).
+And they have used the object oriented programming (OOPs).

 ---
 ## 🚀 Project Source